 For each exposure in PEGS, we checked the GxE with VLA weighted P < 0.05 for T2D, which revealed significant GxEs between 13 protein coding genes (CTNND2, TMEM132D, DMD, ABCB7, NXF3, PTPRK, ZNF157, CYCS, C7orf31, CNBD2, RAPGEF5, TRNT1, IL5RA) and exposures to dyes, inks, and toners (PEGS ID: A_B194i).
 Of interest is X-chromosome gene ABCB7 (ATP binding cassette subfamily B member 7, X:75,051,048 - 75,156,732, ENSG00000131269) and its immediate down-stream UPRT (uracil phosphoribosyl transferase homolog, X:75,156,388 - 75,304,885, ENSG00000094841).
 The two genes were enclosed by q13.3 and were suggested by nearby SNP rs4409555 with a raw GxE p-value 9.25e-12 and 4.39e-2 after Bonferroni correction, and 6.45E-05 after adjustment by VLA.
 As a reminder, LVT and DRM statistics were absent because the two are invalid on chromosome X.

+The significant GxE between SNPs around ABCB7-UPRT and toners corroborated with the differential expression of ABCB7 among workers occupationally exposed to inkjet printers, archived as GEO dataset GSE142351 (Guo et al. 2020).
+ABCB7 is involved in metabolism and multi-drug resistance and is related to transport pathways of glucose and other sugars, bile salts, organic acids, metal ions, and amine compounds.
+Notably, the gene encodes a half-transporter involved in the transport of heme from the mitochondria to the cytosol.
+ABCB7 is also an ATP-dependent mitochondrial transporter implicated in Fe–S cluster assembly.
+Inherited mutations in ABCB7 have been linked to inherited and acquired sideroblastic anemia with cerebellar ataxia (Pain and Dancis 2016; Allikmets et al. 1999).
+The absence of ABCB7 impairs the maturation of cytosolic iron-sulfur proteins and induces iron accumulation in mitochondria.

+Further, the knockdown of ABCB7 in HEK293T cells causes mitochondrial iron accumulation and the activation of SOD enzymes, while iron and iron-regulatory proteins and cadmium alter ABCB7 expression.
+Some pigments in printer ink dyes, such as potash blue or soda blue, contain iron based on ferrous and ferric cyanides, and printer inks may also contain cadmium (Podhajny 2001).
+Also of interest is the association of ABCB7 with fatty liver disease, which is notable because T2D is a significant risk factor for fatty liver disease and could share common pathways (SILAGHI et al. 2016; Lonardo et al. 2019)..

+The above suggests that the region around ABCB7, statistically prioritized by VLA, is biologically interacting with exposure to print materials to affect the risk of developing type 2 diabetes.

 UKBB variance loci catalog

-Inspired by the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org, we created and host a catalog of variance loci statistics for UKBB phenotypes and variants on the NIEHS website (genelist.niehs.nih.gov).
-The catalog is a public resource that can be queried by phenotype, enabling researchers to prioritize candidate variants most likely to invoke significant GxEs.
-Figure 8 illustrates the workflow of creating the catalog and the query process.
+Inspired by the Pan-UK Biobank GWAS catalog at pan.ukbb.broadinstitute.org, we created and host a catalog of variance loci statistics for UKBB phenotypes and variants on NIEHS (genelist.niehs.nih.gov).
+The catalog is a public resource that allows researchers to prioritize candidate variants most likely to invoke significant GxEs.